uncovertruth/Userdive-iOS-SDK/README.md

 **WARNING: DON'T USE THIS MODE FOR APPS IN PRODUCTION**

-In developer mode, USERDIVE tracks some native views (UIViewController, UIActionSheet, UIAlertView etc.) for heatmap base image in developer mode.
+In developer mode, USERDIVE tracks some native views (UIViewController, UIActionSheet, UIAlertView etc.) for heatmap background image.
 Confirmation dialog shows after every transition.
 Tap `Send` button to upload screen image on USERDIVE.